Riemann-Theta Boltzmann Machine: Introduction

 In this work we introduce a new variant of the Boltzmann machine, a type of stochastic recurrent neural network first proposed by Hinton and Sejnowski \cite{HS1983}.
 Restricted versions of Boltzmann machines have been successfully used in many applications, for example dimensional reduction \cite{HS2006}, generative pretraining \cite{HDYDMJS2012}, learning features of images \cite{K2009}, and as building blocks for hierarchical models like Deep Believe Networks, \cf, \cite{S2009} and references therein.

-Unlike current variants of the Boltzmann machine the partition function of our new variant, and thus the visible units' probability density function, can be solved for analytically.
-Hence, we do not need to invoke the usual learning algorithms for (restricted) Boltzmann machines such as Contrastive Divergence \cite{HOT2006}.
+Unlike the original Boltzmann machine, the partition function of our new variant, and thus the visible units' probability density function, can be solved for analytically.\footnote{For clarification, we understand under {\it analytically} that we can write down a closed form functional representation.
+The explicit evaluation of the functional representation requires a numerical approximation.
+Also note that the statement holds for the fully connected case.
+For analytic approaches to the restricted Boltzmann machine, see \cite{B2017,B2018}.} Hence, we do not need to invoke the usual learning algorithms for (restricted) Boltzmann machines such as Contrastive Divergence \cite{HOT2006}.
 The resulting probability density function we obtain constitutes a new class of parametric probability densities, generalizing the multi-variate Gaussian distribution in a highly non-trivial way.
 We have to make certain assumptions about the connection matrices of our new variant of the Boltzmann machine, but they are rather mild: Namely, the self-connections in both the visible and hidden sector have to be real, symmetric and positive definite.
 Note that we explicitly allow for self-couplings of the network nodes.
 The connection matrix which couples the two sectors needs to be either purely real or imaginary.
 Furthermore, in the real case the overall connection matrix needs to be positive definite as well.
 The setup is illustrated in figure \ref{RTBMfig}.